Safe is the New Risky. Risky is the New Safe

 - Each period has a distinct scarce resource which acts as a limit to progress and growth.

-- Each period has a distinct power entity, which cultivates and controls the scarce resource.
+- Each period has a distinct power entity, which controls and cultivates the scarce resource.

 - Each period has a dominant player who controls the power entity.
-This type of person makes the ultimate decisions, and thus has the power to exert massive influence on the economic system.
+Thistype of person makes the ultimate decisions, and thus has the power to exert massive influence over the economic system.

 These are worth briefly expanding on, starting with the scarce resources which act as limits to progress and economic growth.